ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 The default region in the Terraform backend setup for each part of the platform is `eu-west-2` (London).
 You can override this by passing an additional parameter to terraform init: `-backend-config "region=<your_region>"`

-The AWS profile that is used is `sec-an` if you need to change this, then this is another additional parameter in terraform init: `-backend-config "profile=<aws_profile_name>"`
+The default AWS profile that is used is `sec-an` if you need to change this, then this is another additional parameter in terraform init: `-backend-config "profile=<aws_profile_name>"`

 ## Build/deployment steps

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
 To cater for MFA accounts, your credentials should be specified in the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` environment variables.
+Alternatively if you have configured your aws credentials using `aws configure` you can just set `AWS_PROFILE` to the profile you are using to build this project.

 ### Shared Infrastructure
 * Start in the `securityanalytics-sharedinfrastructure` directory.

 #### Back-end Infrastructure
 * **You only need to do this once per group of terraform users - this infrastructure is shared across all users.**
 * Since S3 requires bucket names to be globally unique, you can either set an `app_name` in an auto.tfvars file, or type it in when requested by terraform.
 Remember this name as you'll be using it when building the rest of the platform.
+To help here there is a `configure-autovars.sh` that will configure this as well as your AWS account ID across all of the infrastructure folders in the project.
-   Once you've done this you can then run terraform:
+* Once you've done this you can then run terraform:
 ```
 cd terraform_backend